tldr-pages/tldr/contributing-guides/style-guide.md

 ### Shell-specific pages

-If a page describes some shell (Bash for instance) then when it's possible try follow this structure:
+If a page describes a shell, when it's possible try to follow this structure:

 - Start an interactive shell session:
 - Start an interactive shell session without loading startup configs: